manticoresoftware/manticoresearch-buddy/README.md

 JSON format includes:
 - `type`: "json response"
-- `message`: The JSON to return to the user.
-It also includes an `error` message that is displayed to the user.
-When necessary, Buddy can log the error in standard output.
+- `message`: This JSON object is returned to the user and may contain an `error` message for display.
+Additionally, Buddy has the capability to log this error using standard output.
+This response is precisely what Manticore will forward to the user, adhering to the guidelines specified in the [Manticore documentation](https://github.com/manticoresoftware/manticoresearch/blob/3cefedf3e71a433b9259571e873586ce13444fcd/manual/Connecting_to_the_server/HTTP.md?plain=1#L227-L247).
+For error response it's a struct: `{"error":"..."}`
 - `error_code`: An integer representing the HTTP error code that the daemon should use to respond to the client.
 If it's `0`, Manticore should return the original error code to the client.
 - `version`: An integer indicating the current protocol version.